FoolsLynx/TutorialMod/README.md

 ## Episodes

-This is a list of episodes that have been uploaded along with the plans for upcoming episodes.
-These plans may change depending on different things.
+This is a list of the episodes that have been released up to this point in the series.

 [Episode 1: Create Your Mod](https://www.youtube.com/watch?v=hiVW6taKZxc)<br>
 [Episode 2: Basic Item and Swords](https://youtu.be/2HS3OV6xuNI)<br>